CMYK, RGB, & Spot Colors

 - If you’re creating something for print, make sure everything is saved or created as a CMYK file.

 - If you’re creating something for web, make sure everything is saved or created in RGB.

 What happens if you send something in RGB to be printed?

 If you’re lucky, nothing.
-Some printers will take that information and change the RGB info to CMYK. you run the risk of the printer or algorithm doing a poor job.
-Best case scenario, is it works fine.
-Worst case scenario is it won’t print at all or correctly.
+Some printers will take that information and change the RGB info to CMYK.
+You run the risk of the printer or algorithm doing a poor job.
+The best-case scenario is it works fine.
+The worst-case scenario is it won’t print at all or correctly.
 If you sent the files to a professional printer, they may send it back and have you fix the documents colors before they will print.

 What happens if you send something CMYK to digital media?

 Faded or dull colors.
 The most common problem here is that some applications like Adobe Photoshop, Illustrator, and InDesign will often dull down the CMYK image to better mimic how it will print (since the RGB of screens can reproduce much more vibrant colors).
 When you send that image to digital media, it often retains that dulled down appearance.

 Whether this was a refresher course or a first time understanding, hopefully, this has provided some insight into the world of print and digital media.

 Today’s post was written by 729 Solutions’s Designer Bob Tait.
 Learn more about Bob and the rest of the 729Solutions team.

 Interested in consulting, development, or design on a project?